erikedwards4/dsp/README.md

 ```

 Each C function can also be compiled separately; see c subdirectory Makefile for details.
-To make an archive library, do:
+To make an archive library:
 ```
 cd /opt/codee/dsp/c
 make libdsp.a CC=clang